Hometown: Princeton, New Jersey

 I hope to learn about the relationship between the research and scholarship of UGA and the rest of the state.
 Experiencing the exchange of university resources with the state of Georgia will prepare me to focus on public service in graduate school and an academic career.

 Why is service and outreach important to you?

-Service and outreach are important to me because society can benefit from the skills and knowledge of others, and we stronger as a society when we share those resources and empower everyone to succeed.
+Service and outreach is important to me because society can benefit from the skills and knowledge of others, and we are stronger as a society when we share those resources and empower everyone to succeed.

 I really like blimps and airships!

 The Public Service & Outreach Student Scholars program provides the opportunity for a select cohort of undergraduate students to explore and engage with the University of Georgia’s public service and outreach (PSO) mission.
 Supported by the Office of the Vice President for Public Service and Outreach, and administered through the Office of Service-Learning, this year-long program is intended to provide deeper understanding of PSO’s purpose, breadth, and depth through supervised service experiences with PSO and communities, to help students link their public service experiences with their career and educational goals, and to create a community of student scholars who understand the role of public service in Georgia and more broadly.